NHSCS-ORG/Post-Install-Config/README.md

 * Change the hostname to the generated hostname.

 ##### Part 3
-* Pull the domain join password from a server (to prevent publishing to Github).
+* Pull the domain join password from a server (to prevent publishing to GitHub).
 * Install ```realmd``` to provide authentication methods for ADDS.
 * Join the domain via realmd passing the hostname varable for computer name.